 Costs of buying vs renting a house

-It’s quite predictable that a young person beginning his independent life, building his career and about to start a family wouldn’t have the luxury of owning a home due to the massive upfront costs of purchasing a house but, does that mean renting is not as costly?
+It’s quite predictable that a young person beginning his independent life, building his career and about to start a family wouldn’t have the luxury of owning a home due to the massive upfront costs of buying a house but, does that mean renting is not as costly?

 In some cases stated in the previous article, renting would actually be better for you.
 But, to really decide that, you should first learn about all the hidden costs attached to each option.

-Costs of buying:
+Costs of buying a house:

 - High upfront and initial costs shaped in: Down Payment and Propery taxes.The down payment associated with the purchase of a house is usually the highest cost of home ownership however, it decreases the loss accompanied with costs of the upcoming categories.